 Rental Real Estate Depreciation In A Nutshell:

 No matter what the condition of a building is, and how it deteriorates, for tax purposes the IRS allows you to take the value of a structure and act like it’s usefulness will erode to nothing over 27.5 years.
 If your building is worth $200,000 when you buy it, you can reduce your taxable income by $7273 each year.
 If you’re in the 22% tax bracket, for example, this would save you $1600 in tax each year.
-The value of land may not be depreciated.
+You cannot depreciate the value of land.

 Although depreciation can help you save a lot of money each year on taxes, the downside is that you have to pay back a certain amount to IRS when you sell the property.
 This is called depreciation recapture tax.